MDG 5: improve maternal health

 There has also been progress in sub-Saharan Africa.
-But here, unlike in the developed world where a woman's life time risk of dying during or following pregnancy is 1 in 3800, the risk of maternal death is very high at 1 in 39.
+But here, unlike in the developed world where a woman's life time risk of dying during pregnancy and childbirth is 1 in 3700, the risk of maternal death is very high at 1 in 38.
 Increasing numbers of women are now seeking care during childbirth in health facilities and therefore it is important to ensure that quality of care provided is optimal.

 Globally, over 10% of all women do not have access to or are not using an effective method of contraception.
 It is estimated that satisfying the unmet need for family planning alone could cut the number of maternal deaths by almost a third.